soleo/peapod-hackathon/README.md

 - [ ] Desktop integration, Electron-based or otherwise
 - [ ] Peapod ordering server (another way to integrate Peapod stuff)
 - [ ] Kitchen status service (has something gone bad, etc.)

-## Open Collective

-we use [opencollective](https://opencollective.com/learn-more) to disclose all our financial records.
-Check it our on [https://opencollective.com/peapod-hackathon](https://opencollective.com/peapod-hackathon).

 ## How to contribute